suva-casanova/github-slideshow/_posts/0000-01-02-suva-casanova.md

---
+---
-layout for slide 2
+layout: slide
---
-use left arrow to go back
+title: "Welcome to our second slide!"
 ---